European powers trigger Iran nuclear deal dispute process | DW | 14.01.2020

-Germany, France and the UK said they were given "no choice" but to trigger the nuclear deal's dispute process.
-EU leaders said the move does not mean they're joining the US campaign of "maximum pressure" against Tehran.
+Germany, France and the UK said they were given "no choice" but to trigger the dispute process, which could lead to sanctions.
+They stressed that the move does not mean they're joining the US "maximum pressure" campaign.

 European leaders launched the Iran nuclear deal's dispute mechanism on Tuesday over Tehran's failure to adhere to limits outlined under the 2015 accord.